rahmanda/ambercat/README.md

 npx ambercat post <your post title>
 ```

-By default, the command will create `YYYY-MM-DD-your-post-title.md` file in your `src/posts` directory.
+By default, the command will create `YYYY-MM-DD-your-post-title/index.md` file in your `src/posts` directory.
 The date prefix will be used to determine the post date.

+Every `index.md` file will be generated into `/your-post-title.html` path.

 ## Build Static Site